aporeto-inc/trireme-lib/README.md

 	// Enforce asks the controller to enforce policy on a processing unit Enforce(ctx context.Context, puID string, policy *policy.PUPolicy, runtime *policy.PURuntime) (err error)

-	// UnEnforce asks the controller to ub-enforce policy on a processing unit UnEnforce(ctx context.Context, puID string, policy *policy.PUPolicy, runtime *policy.PURuntime) (err error)
+	// UnEnforce asks the controller to un-enforce policy on a processing unit UnEnforce(ctx context.Context, puID string, policy *policy.PUPolicy, runtime *policy.PURuntime) (err error)

 	// UpdatePolicy updates the policy of the isolator for a container.